 All the light we cannot see Anthony Deorr

 I do not remember the last time I read a book and felt heavy with sorrow for weeks.
 A very poignant, beautifully written story about a blind French girl and a German soldier, set in WW2.
-There is a stillness around the prose that you get engulfed in and that is what lends depth to this writing.
+There is a stillness around the prose that you get engulfed in.
+I am floored by the depth of this writing.

 Bad blood John Carreyrou